In progress

 You can add work mid-sprint, though this changes your sprint scope and will affect the burndown chart.
 You’ll see a warning before making these changes.

-For teams with backlog management enabled, the team's Backlog owners are responsible for adding stories to a sprint or creating new stories in progress.
+For teams with backlog management enabled, the team's backlog owners are responsible for adding stories to a sprint or creating new stories in progress.
 Team members can create and manage bugs regardless of the Backlog management setting.

-Add existing items mid-sprint
+Add existing items

-• Drag an item from another sprint into the active sprint on the Backlog page.
+Drag an item from another sprint into the active sprint on the Backlog page.

 Create an item already in progress